BTAA Library Community Engagement Network Teams Migration: FAQs

 Warning

-If your current files are stored in a BTAA-managed Google folder or Teams site, that folder or site will be archived after the migration.
+If your current files are stored in a BTAA-managed Google folder or Teams site, that folder or site will become read-only after the migration.

 Please note that we can’t guarantee long-term access to files stored in other locations — such as member-managed Google Drive folders — since the BTAA doesn’t have ownership or control over that content.